gbilgedal/infinia-software-hackathon-depth-sensor-project/README.md

 The aim of the project was to implement a wide range depth camera using a distance sensor and two servo motors as base structure.
 Due to it being more than a software project, two aspects will be mentioned in this README file.

 For the hardware part, the distance sensor and servo were connected to the Arduino, a mini breadboard was also used for necessary purposes.
 Servo motors were programmed to control a 2-axis pan/tilt kit, then the distance sensor was set on the mentioned kit to scan a wide area.
-ROWS and COLUMS values were used to determine the movement, speed of the servo motors and the sensitivity of the depth camera.
+ROWS and COLUMNS values were used to determine the movement, speed of the servo motors and the sensitivity of the depth camera.
 Then the data read was printed in a serial manner to be captured by the Python side of the project.

 For the software part, data coming from the sensor were read and put in a 2D array and visualised with matplotlib.
 For optimization, gaussian filter and bilinear interpolation was applied to the data gathered.